jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/real-time-deployments/calling-model-endpoints.md

 ### Installation

-The Python inference clients is a more lightweight part of `frogml-inference` package which contains only the modules that are required for inference.
+The Python inference client is a more lightweight part of `frogml-inference` package which contains only the modules that are required for inference.
 To install, run:

 ```
-pip install frog        ml-inference
+pip install frogml-inference
 ```

 ### Inference Examples